Why Did HubSpot Buy Warmly in 2026?

 What is Warmly and why did HubSpot acquire it?

 Warmly identifies website visitors who show buying intent without a form fill.
-HubSpot acquired it June 30, 2026 after reporting a 27% organic traffic decline for customers.
+HubSpot acquired it on June 30, 2026 after reporting a 27% organic traffic decline for its customers.

 How much does Warmly cost inside HubSpot?